hsswiki/hsswiki-azureswa/README.md

 ## Backend Class Diagram 💻🏫📈

-Note that the class names link to the source code in the repository when viewing this diagram on GitHub, while the pushpin emoji 📍 next to the class names link to the source code file when previewing this diagram on local machine, where the class name links won't work since they are GitHub URLs.
-Vice versa.
+The class names link to the source code in the repository when viewing this diagram on GitHub.
+The links won't work when previewing this diagram on local machine since they are GitHub URLs.

 ```mermaid
 ---